FalconPD/forms_site/README.md

 # forms_site
-Trying to create a django site for district forms
+A django site for district forms

 ## Starting a New Database
 ```bash